Everything You Need to Know About Hyaluronic Acid Injections

 Recovery is generally quick, with most people resuming their normal activities within a day.
 Some minor swelling, redness, or bruising may occur, but this typically subsides within a few days.

 HA injections are generally well-tolerated.
-The procedure may cause slight discomfort, but most injections contain a local anesthetic, and a numbing cream can be applied before treatment to minimize any pain.
+The procedure may cause slight discomfort, but most injections contain a local anaesthetic, and a numbing cream can be applied before treatment to minimize any pain.

 The cost of HA injections varies based on location, provider, and the amount of product used.